neostandard/neostandard/README.md

 ### resolveIgnoresFromGitignore()

-Finds a `.gitignore` file that recides in the same directory as the ESLint config file and returns an array of ESLint ignores that matches the same files.
+Finds a `.gitignore` file that resides in the same directory as the ESLint config file and returns an array of ESLint ignores that matches the same files.

 ESM: